 Tagging is being performed in the southwest Gulf of Maine, and especially in and adjacent to the Stellwagen Bank National Marine Sanctuary.
 We will be monitoring tagged whales on a weekly basis through the feeding season to evaluate whale and tag status.
 Many whale watching naturalists in the region are also sharing their sightings and images of tagged whales.

 The project is also producing new information on humpback whale movement and habitat use in the Gulf of Maine.
-A composite map of the movements of this year's tagged whales can be viewed above right (updated daily).
-Lagged tracks of individual whales in 2011 can be found here and 2012 can be viewed here.
+Composite maps of the movements tagged whales can be viewed at right.
+More detail is available by clicking on each image.

 Tagging is being performed under NOAA scientific research permit #14245.